apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 ### State

-The Actor will keep track of the state of the scraping runs.
-It will store Actor runs in the state by the first run.
+The Master Actor will maintain the state of the scraping runs to track progress and manage continuity.
+It will record the state of Actor runs, initializing this tracking with the first run.
-The state will ensure, that after migration or ressurection, the Actor will continue with the same runs again.
+This persistent state ensures that, in migration or restart (resurrection) cases, the Actor can resume the same runs without losing progress.

 ```typescript
 import { Actor, ApifyClient, log } from 'apify';